microsoft/tyger/docs/introduction/what-is-tyger.md

 - We can achieve throughput can be achieved by simple parallelism,
 - We can recover from network transmission failures by doing simple HTTP retries.
+- Data in motion is protected with standard TLS.

 We issue time-bound access tokens to read or write to buffers and always verify the integrity of the contents with hashes.